-- 1) The Appellant applied for SNAP benefits on January 20, 2025. - 2) On February 11, 2025, the Respondent sent written notification of SNAP work rules which included an explanation that he was required to register with WorkForce West Virginia (WFWV) by March 12, 2025 and to notify the Respondent once he had complied.
-(Exhibit D-2) - 3) On March 17, 2025, the Respondent's worker determined that the Appellant had not registered with WFWV and applied a work requirement penalty against her.
-(Exhibit D-1) - 4) This is the Appellant's second work requirement penalty.
-(Exhibit D-4) - 5) On April 10, 2025, the Appellant registered with WFWV.
+- 1) The Appellant completed an interview for his SNAP recertification on May 6, 2025, at which time SNAP work requirements were discussed. - 2) On June 16, 2025, the Appellant was approved for SNAP benefits for an assistance group (AG) of one. - 3) On August 6, the Respondent sent written notification of SNAP work rules which included an explanation that he was required to register with WorkForce West Virginia (WFWV) by September 4, 2025, and to notify the Respondent once he had complied.
+(Exhibit D-2) - 4) On September 8, 2025, the Respondent determined that the Appellant had not registered with WFWV and applied a work requirement penalty against him.
+(Exhibit D-1) - 5) On September 9, 2025, the Respondent sent a notification of the work requirement penalty to the Appellant.
+(Exhibit D-3) - 6) On September 9, 2025, the Respondent issued a notification to the Appellant explaining that his SNAP benefits would be closed effective October 1, 2025.
+(Exhibit D-4) - 7) This is the Appellant's first SNAP work requirement penalty.
+(Exhibit D-3) - 8) On October 7, 2025, the Appellant registered with WFWV.
+(Exhibit D-3)